Watch the Canyoneering Safety Video

 • Increasing roar of water up canyon

 If you observe any of these signs, seek higher ground immediately.
 Even climbing a few feet may save your life.
 Remain on high ground until conditions improve.
 Water levels usually drop within 24 hours.
-Flash floods do occur in the park during periods of low flash flood potential.
-A moderate or higher flash flood potential should be a serious cause for concern.
+Despite the forecast, flooding is possible at any time, and floods have occurred on days they were not expected.
+A possible or probable flash flood potential should be a serious cause for concern.

 What To Bring